 Citations Affected: IC 5-14-1.5-5.

-January 8, 2007, read first time and referred to Committee on Commerce, Public Policy
+January 9, 2006, read first time and referred to Committee on Government and Regulatory

 A BILL FOR AN ACT to amend the Indiana Code concerning state

-1 any person who delivers an annual written request for such the
+1 an annual written request for such notices for the next

-calendar year to the governing body of the public agency.
-The
+succeeding calendar year to the governing body of the public

-governing body shall give notice by one (1) of the following
+agency.
+The governing body shall give notice by one (1) of the

-Depositing the notice in the United States mail with
+(A) Depositing the notice in the United States mail with postage prepaid.

 In addition, a state agency (as defined in IC 4-13-1-1) shall provide electronic access to the notice through the computer gateway administered by the office of technology established by IC 4-13.1-2-1.